-Asthma-like symptoms may continue for months or even years after exposure to the material ceases.
-This may be due

-CUTEK Restore & OXALIC ACID & (C10-16)ALKYLBENZENESULFONIC ACID, SODIUM SALT to a non-allergenic condition known as reactive airways dysfunction syndrome (RADS) which can occur following exposure to high levels of highly irritating compound.
-Key criteria for the diagnosis of RADS include the absence of preceding respiratory disease, in a non-atopic individual, with abrupt onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
-A reversible airflow pattern, on spirometry, with the presence of moderate to severe bronchial hyperreactivity on methacholine challenge testing and the lack of minimal lymphocytic inflammation, without eosinophilia, have also been included in the criteria for diagnosis of RADS.
+Asthma-like symptoms may continue for months or even years after exposure to the material ends.
+This may be due to a non-allergic condition known as reactive airways dysfunction syndrome (RADS) which can occur after exposure to high levels of highly irritating compound.
+Main criteria for diagnosing RADS include the absence of previous airways disease in a non-atopic individual, with sudden onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
+Other criteria for diagnosis of RADS include a reversible airflow pattern on lung function tests, moderate to severe bronchial hyperreactivity on methacholine challenge testing, and the lack of minimal lymphocytic inflammation, without eosinophilia.
 RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the irritating substance.
-Industrial bronchitis, on the other hand, is a disorder that occurs as result of exposure due to high concentrations of irritating substance (often particulate in nature) and is completely reversible after exposure ceases.
-The disorder is characterised by dyspnea, cough and mucus production.
+On the other hand, industrial bronchitis is a disorder that occurs as a result of exposure due to high concentrations of irritating substance (often particles) and is completely reversible after exposure ceases.
+The disorder is characterized by difficulty breathing, cough and mucus production.

 Acute Toxicity × Carcinogenicity ×

-Skin Irritation/Corrosion × Reproductivity ×
+Skin Irritation/Corrosion ✓ Reproductivity ×

-Serious Eye Damage/Irritation STOT - Single Exposure ×
+Serious Eye Damage/Irritation ~ STOT - Single Exposure ✓

-Respiratory or Skin sensitisation × STOT - Repeated Exposure ×
+Respiratory or Skin sensitisation × STOT - Repeated Exposure ✓

 Mutagenicity × Aspiration Hazard ×

-Legend:

-Data either not available or does not fill the criteria for classification Data available to make classification
+Legend: ★ - Data either not available or does not fill the criteria for classification

+Data available to make classification